 4.1 MCO-I and its context

 MCO-I monitors the markets and business capability needs that are strategic to its growth and that may prevent meeting target objectives.
-Strategic business plans are developed and reviewed with both branches of support from headquarters, MHI and MCO, to confirm direction.
-Internal and external factors are reviewed.
+Strategic business plans are developed and reviewed with external factors are reviewed.